 A community leader, Hassan Yatim’s winning formula in business has equaled success for the Massachusetts Pirates, making the organization one of the most stable in the Indoor Football League.
 As Chief Executive Officer and Co-Owner, Hassan’s leadership from day one has helped to make the Pirates successful on the field and across the Bay State as a civic minded organization working with numerous charitable causes.

 Born and raised in Freetown, Sierra Leone, Hassan lived in the West African country until ultimately moving to Boston when he was 17.
 In 1987 he graduated with a degree in economics from Suffolk University.

-Currently he is the President and Chief Operating Officer of Yatco Energy owning the company alongside two of his brothers Tarek and Khalil.
-Yatco Energy is a wholesale fuel distribution company operating in Massachusetts, Connecticut, and Rhode Island.
-Yatco Energy also owns and operates 21 gas stations across the Bay State with the majority serving the people of central Massachusetts.
+Currently he is the President and Chief Operating Officer of Yatco Energy, owning the company alongside two of his brothers Tarek and Khalil.
+Yatco Energy is a wholesale fuel distribution company operating in Massachusetts, Connecticut and Rhode Island.
+Yatco Energy also owns and operates over 20 gas stations across the Bay State with the majority serving the people of central Massachusetts.

 Hassan is married to Maria Elena Yatim who together have raised three children; Esteban, Jawad and Nina.

 FOUNDER, CO-OWNER, PRESIDENT, GENERAL MANAGER & DIRECTOR OF CORPORATE PARTNERSHIP SALES